Corporate Collaboration Council

 Philip earned an MSc in Formal Methods and Cryptography from The Queen's College at Oxford University in 1990 and a BSc in Computer Science from York University in the United Kingdom in 1989.
 Additionally Philip was awarded the designation of Chartered Engineer in 1995 and Chartered Scientist in 2002.
 In 2005, he was elected a fellow of the British Computer Society.

-Dennis Webster is the Director of Business Development at Moog Inc., a $2B company based in Buffalo, NY specializing in the design and production of custom motion control technology for a broad range of aerospace, industrial and medical applications.
-Since 2001, his experience at Moog has involved sales leadership, strategic planning and business development roles in core industrial markets including wind power, automotive and oil exploration.
+Dennis Webster is the General Manager of the Oil and Gas Business Unit at Moog Inc., based in Buffalo, NY.
+Moog specializes in the design and production of custom motion control technology for a broad range of aerospace and industrial applications.
+Since 2001, his experience at Moog has involved sales leadership, strategic planning, and business development roles in core industrial markets including wind power, automotive, and oil exploration.

 After graduating from Dartmouth's Thayer School in 1993 with a B.E. degree, Dennis started his career with Monsanto as a chemical manufacturing engineer at an integrated fiber manufacturing plant in Pensacola, FL.
 During his 8 years at the company, he advanced through a number of engineering and technical service roles before transitioning to sales management.
 Since that time, his focus has been on developing processes to successfully commercialize highly engineered products across a broad range of markets with a strong customer focus.